 Take your time.
 Admire the plants and houses, and the views you glimpse through the overgrowth.
 It’s a lush, green island in the middle of the city.

 I took this walk just a couple of times a year when I lived there, usually alone, and always finished it tired and satisfied.
 Something about it charmed me and calmed me.
-I think it will do the same for you.
+I love the big views of San Francisco from the tower, and the smaller views of the garden below.
+I think you’ll feel the same way.

 Do you have any particular walks that are special to you?
 Add a comment below!